balcortex/100_days_code_web_development/README.md

 ### HTML Input Elements - Pt.
 4

 Today, I learned about other elements used for user input, the textarea and the select elements.

+## Day 139 - 2024/02/15

+### HTML Input Elements - Pt.
+5

+Today, I learned about the fieldset and legend elements, which allow us to group input elements logically and visually.